shayaantx/botdarr/README.md

 ## Usage

-* Type help in discord to get information about commands and what is supported
+* Type /help in discord to get information about commands and what is supported
-* Type movies help in discord to get information about movie commands
+* Type /movies help in discord to get information about movie commands
-* Every minute notifications will appear indicating the current downloads, their status, and their time remaining.
+* Notifications will appear indicating the current downloads (based on your configuration for max downloads), their status, and their time remaining.
 * (discord only for now) When you react to movie/show results with add commands in the result with a "thumbs up" the content will be added.

 <br/>